-On the 6th of April 2021, the delayed changes to IR35 will come into effect for medium and large private sector companies.
-Questions remain around the impact of the legislation on the freelance consulting world.
+Some questions still remain about the impact of the legislation on the freelance consulting world.
 What is clear is the need for companies, freelancers and agencies to engage practically with the new rules, recognise that compromises lie ahead and commit to working through any challenges in collaboration.

 There are tremendous benefits to hiring freelancers.
-Although the overall self-employed population shrunk in 2020, business and research freelancing grew by 7% and has been key to many firms staying afloat through the pandemic.
-As the economy recovers and people strategy continues to shift towards blended, distributed and agile models, firms that develop robust assessment processes for contract status determination will be best placed to continue to take advantage of the rich expertise of the UK’s freelance consulting workforce.
+Although the overall self-employed population shrunk in 2020, business and research freelancing grew by 7% and has been key to many firms staying afloat through the pandemic and recovering post-pandemic.
+As people strategy continues to shift towards blended, distributed and agile models, firms that develop robust assessment processes for contract status determination will be best placed to continue to take advantage of the rich expertise of the UK’s freelance consulting workforce - especially if they are in need of senior expertise.

-At Freshminds we are working closely with our clients, freelance consultants and advisors to ensure a smooth transition on April 6th.
-Key advice and practical suggestions are summarised below and for further information you can watch our latest webinar / read our follow-up fact sheet here.
+At Freshminds we’ve been working closely with our clients, freelance consultants and advisors to ensure a smooth transition over the last few years.
+Key advice and practical suggestions are summarised below and for further information, you can watch our latest webinar and read our follow-up fact sheet here.

 *Small businesses have two of the following (<50 staff, <£10.2m turnover, <£5.1m on balance sheet )